Trump should make tariffs permanent in light of reported faithless Chinese negotiations

 ###

-June 28, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement in response to the Council of Economic Advisors report on deregulation:
+Oct.
+3, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement regarding Sen. Josh Hawley’s Skin in the Game Act (S. 2124):

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 1 or at media@limitgov.org.